top of page

 POINT 02

-Applied to high-temperature and SEC-based new superconductors.
+Applied to high-temperature and new MEL-based superconductors.

 Through proprietary composition design, microstructure analysis, and thermal optimization,